 LP Gas (Propane)

 Clean-burning LP gas is safe and easy to store.
 Home storage tanks range in size from 100 to 1000 gallons, and most areas have local dealers who can set you up with a tank and deliveries in a jiffy.
 While propane doesn’t have quite the energy content of diesel, it’s an excellent fuel for a standby generator, since you can easily have a large, stable supply of fuel on hand.

 What’s not to like about natural gas?
 It burns cleanly, and natural gas supplies are rarely affected by natural disasters.
 With a natural gas-powered standby generator you’ll be ready to keep the power flowing through almost any circumstances.
 Natural gas tops our ratings, followed closely by LP gas, with diesel running a distant third.

-If you’re a dedicated do-it-yourselfer you may entertain notions of saving money by installing a standby generator yourself.
+If you’re a dedicated do-it-yourselfer you may entertain notions of saving money by installing a whole-house generator yourself.
 After all, there’s always YouTube to help… But before you take the plunge, consider all the factors that are involved in installing a standby generator.

 Your best bet?
 Hire a professional to do the job.
 They’ll have the background and knowledge to ensure a safe and smooth installation.
-In addition, professionals that specialize in standby generator sales and installation can assist you in choosing the generator that best suits your needs.
+In addition, professionals that specialize in whole-house generator sales and installation can assist you in choosing the generator that best suits your needs.

 Interested in learning more about getting a whole-house generator for your home?
 Call us and we’ll be happy to help you figure out the best generator for your home.